shashank136/data-enrichment/school_details/Verified_Email_ids/README.txt

-This script can be used to remove invalid Email_ids but, not the duplicate Email_ids.
+email_verifiction.py script can be used to remove records of invalid Email_ids from the csv file but, not the duplicate Email_ids.